adcox/system-git/README.md

 # System Git

-A simple command-line tool that maintains a list of git repositories and provides a simple interface to see the status of every repo, a quick way to see if you need to update or push any of them.
+A simple command-line tool that maintains a list of git repositories and provides a simple interface to see the status of every repo at once, a quick way to see if you need to update or push any of them.

 ## Installation